 - Provide benefits to the local community

-- Must be able to demonstrate that the money will be used for a specific purpose
+- Must be able to demonstrate that the money will be used for project-specifics

-Applications are welcomed from groups including: local community, self-help or voluntary groups and charities (including local branches of national charities) or individuals acting for the benefit of the local community.
-Here are examples of some of the causes we support:
+Applicants are welcomed from groups including: local community, self-help or voluntary groups and charities (including local branches of national charities) or individuals acting for the benefit of the local community.
+Some of the causes we support:

 - Health (e.g. hospitals, cancer research, healthy eating)

-- Non-community projects - A group does not have to be a charity to apply, however, any projects supported must benefit a local community within the UK
+- Any projects supported must benefit a local community within the UK

-- Overseas activities - BCBN Grant Initiative will not support projects outside of the UK
+- Overseas Activities – BCBN Grant Initiative does not support projects outside of the UK

 - Party political activity – Applications to support fundraising, campaigning or any other activity associated with any political party will not be accepted